WPC-Systems-Ltd/WPC_Python_driver_release/examples/Console/Asynchronous/WifiDAQE3AOD/Tutorial/README.md

 # Tutorial
 > **Note**
-> Make sure you are connected to correct IP or serial number.
+> Ensure you are connected to the correct IP address or serial number.

 ## Overview

 This example project demonstrates how to use sync and aysnc thread under single and multiple circumstance to get RTC.

-In order to use API correctly, please refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).
+For detailed API usage, refer to the [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-If you'd like to create your own application, start by using this simple template, and then include your own code.
+To create your own application, start with this simple template and then include your custom code.

-## How to use this example
+## How To Use This Example

-### Hardware Requirement
+### Hardware Requirements

-In order to run this example, you should get WifiDAQE3AOD product.
+To run this example, you will need a WifiDAQE3AOD product.

 Then, we take `WifiDAQE3AOD` for example.